brandonbloom/fipp/README.md

 a version of Fipp that works with Clojure 1.6.

 ClojureScript support is currently considered experimental.
+*NOTE:* It's actually busted in 0.6.0, fixed in (unreleased) 0.6.1-SNAPSHOT.
+I'll deploy a fixed version after the next version of ClojureScript is released.

 ### Colorization & REPL Integration